Tarunftw/ToDo-List/README.md

 # ToDo-List

-Created a to-do list with user-interactive features like adding or removing tasks
+Created a to-do list with user-interactive features like adding or removing tasks using Html,Css,JavaScript